mlgranger540/matt-lloyd-writes-static/README.md

 - All aspects of the site including images and fonts resize/reposition according to the screen size, allowing for a fully responsive experience
 - To improve responsiveness on mobile devices, I added a collapsible navbar for resolutions under 768px to avoid this taking up room on the page
 - I made text of the about panels into columns on bigger resolutions as this made it easier to digest the text
-- Removed background on page 4 on mobile as at these resolutions the image became stretched/blown up and was detracting from the appearance of the page
+- I removed the background on page 4 on mobile as at these resolutions the image became stretched/blown up and was detracting from the appearance of the page
-- Also adjusted zoom/sizing of image on page 5 to avoid stretching/gaps on different resolutions
+- I also adjusted the zoom/sizing of the image on page 5 to avoid stretching/gaps on different resolutions

 ### Compatibility

-I also tested the project on Chrome, Microsoft Edge and Safari to ensure that the website worked well on all browsers.
+I also tested the project on Chrome, Firefox, Microsoft Edge and Safari to ensure that the website worked well on all browsers.

-- There was an issue with menu button not inheriting colour on Safari, which has been fixed
+- There was an issue with menu button not inheriting colour on Safari, which has been fixed by adding the text-decoration-color: inherit; and -webkit-text-decoration-color: inherit; properties to the CSS
-- There was also an issue with the sizing of the title on iOS devices, as the characters appeared more spaced out leading the title to display on two lines, where on Android phones it displays on one.
-I tried a couple of fixes but couldn't solve the issue.
-One solution would have been to reduce the font size further, but in order to reduce it enough to display properly on iPhones, it would have been way too small on Android.
+- There was also an issue with the sizing of the title on some mobile devices, specifically iOS devices (Chrome and Safari) and Firefox mobile users.
+The characters appear more spaced out, leading the title to display on two lines, where on other mobile devices/browsers it displays on one.
+I tried a couple of fixes using the -webkit-text-size-adjust property, but couldn't solve the issue.
+One solution would have been to reduce the font size further, but in order to reduce it enough to display properly on iPhones and Firefox, it would have been way too small on all other devices and browsers.
 So as the issue doesn't severely impact the overall experience of using the site, I decided to leave it.

 ### Validation